scostic/azurecredits/README.md

 ![workflow details for application](media/worfkflow.png)

 An instance of the AzureCSPCredits application's workflow starts in the CreditsAvailable state when a CSP makes a number of credits available for use by specifying its quitity, value and price.
 A buyer can then accept or reject the credits.
-This action causes the state to change from CreditsAvailable
-At MakeOffer state the CSP can place a offer to the buyer for the requested number of credits and the state changes to CreditsAvailable state.
+This action causes the state to change from MaageCredits state to CreditsAvailable state.
+At MakeOffer state the CSP can place an offer to the buyer for the requested number of credits and the state changes to CreditsAvailable state.